Tuesday, October 1, 2024

-For Tuesday
+For Monday

-We then turn to Three-Judge Courts and Declaratory Judgments.
-Both reflect ways to address objections to and criticisms of EpY--how does each do that?
+Both 3-judge courts and declaratory judgments reflect ways to address objections to and criticisms of EpY--how does each do that and why?

 What is the complete process for 3-judge courts in § 2284(b), Shapiro, and § 1253?
 Why allow those 3 classes of cases to still be heard by 3-judge courts?
 What does "when otherwise required by Act of Congress" mean in § 2284(a)?
 When might Congress require a 3-judge court, how, and why?

-Then move to Declaratory Judgments.
 What is a declaratory judgment and how does it differ from an injunction?
 Consider the enforcement and anticipatory/pre-enforcement actions for DJ that could arise from the following circumstances:

 • I insures Dr. X against malpractice; Dr. X injures A, one of his patients.